-- (1) The issuance of a Notice of Violation and/or notice of civil penalty assessment by the Director shall entitle the Person responsible for the Violation of the article ("Petitioner") to a public hearing before the Storm Water Advisory Committee ("Committee") if such Person submits written demand for a hearing to the Clerk of the Committee ("Clerk") within 30 days of the receipt of the notice.
+(1) The issuance of a notice of Violation or notice of civil penalty assessment by the Director shall entitle the Violator ("Petitioner") to a public hearing before the Storm Water Advisory Committee ("Committee") if such Person submits written demand for a hearing to the Clerk of the Committee ("Clerk") within 30 days of the receipt of the notice.
 The demand for a hearing filed with the Clerk shall be accompanied by a filing fee as established by the Committee.
 In the demand for a hearing on a civil penalty assessment, the Petitioner must state separately each reason why such penalty should not be assessed or, if the Petitioner contends that the civil penalty was assessed in an improper amount, each reason why the amount of the penalty is improper.
-Each assessment of a civil penalty that has been included in a demand for a hearing in accordance with this subsection is stayed and shall not take effect until the earliest occurrence of any one of the following circumstances: the assessment of the civil penalty is approved or is modified by the Committee; or the Petitioner and the Director agree on the assessment of the civil penalty.
-This subsection shall not be construed to stay any section of this article or other applicable law. - (2) The issuance of a compliance order and/or cease and desist order by the Director shall entitle Petitioner to a public hearing before the Committee if such Petitioner submits written demand for a hearing to the Clerk within the following schedule: - (i) within twenty (20) days of the receipt of a compliance order issued pursuant to Section 18-83(f) of this article; - (ii) within ten (10) days of the receipt of a cease and desist order issued pursuant to Section 18-83(g) of this article.
+Each assessment of a civil penalty that has been included in a demand for a hearing in accordance with this Sub-Section is stayed and shall not take effect until the earliest occurrence of any one of the following circumstances: the assessment of the civil penalty is approved or is modified by the Committee; or the Petitioner and the Director agree on the assessment of the civil penalty.
+This Sub-Section shall not be construed to stay any Section of this Ordinance of other applicable law.

+- (2) The issuance of a compliance order and/or cease and desist order by the Director shall entitle Petitioner to a public hearing before the Committee if such Petitioner submits written demand for a hearing to the Clerk within the following schedule: - (i) Within twenty (20) days of the receipt of a compliance order issued pursuant to Section 8(f) of this Ordinance; - (ii) Within ten (10) days of the receipt of a cease and desist order issued pursuant to Section 8(g) of this Ordinance.

 The demand for a hearing filed with the Clerk shall be accompanied by a filing fee as established by the Committee.
 In the demand for a hearing on the issuance of such an order, the Petitioner must identify separately each provision of the order that is improper and every basis for such contention.
-Each provision of an order that has been included in a demand for a hearing in accordance with this subsection is stayed and shall not take effect until the earliest occurrence of any one of the following circumstances: such provision is approved or is modified by the Committee; or the Petitioner and the Director agree on the terms of the order.
-This subsection shall not be construed to stay any section of this article or other applicable law.
+Each provision of an order that has been included in a demand for a hearing in accordance with this Sub-Section is stayed and shall not take effect until the earliest occurrence of any one of the following circumstances: such provision is approved or is modified by the Committee; or the Petitioner and the Director agree on the terms of the order.
+This Sub-Section shall not be construed to stay any Section of this Ordinance or other applicable law.